ZDSPunisherspb.comHomeMarker TechStoreLinks

 NDZ bolt guide

-The shaft is adjusted with a 3/16" allen wrench (same wrench used to remove the stock bolt guide) whereas the lock screw is adjusted using a slightly larger 7/32" allen.
-You will use this 7/32" allen wrench to remove the bolt guide for regular maintenance to the rest of the firing assembly.
+The shaft is adjusted with a 3/16" allen key (same wrench used to remove the stock bolt guide) whereas the lock screw is adjusted using a slightly larger 7/32" allen key.
+You will use this 7/32" allen key to remove the bolt guide for regular maintenance.

 Like the stock bolt guide, this one uses a pair of 12/70 o-rings at the front and a single 22/70 o-ring at the rear.
-The 12/70's are used to seal the bolt, but the 22/70 just acts as a bumper.
-The NDZ bolt guide will function with any bolt assembly made by Smart Parts, New Designz, or Freeflow.
-It will infrequently work with the Evolve bolt, however most of the time they aren't compatible (the Evolve bolt is machined slightly larger so the 12/70 o-rings sometimes don't seal).
+The 12/70's are used to seal the bolt, but the 22/70 just acts as a floating seal.

 Adjusting:

-I suggest you make all adjustments to the bolt guide with it outside of the gun.
-This will make it easier to view how much you change the shaft length, and will also help to avoid any problems with lodging the threaded backplate into the body (where you'll have to drill into it in order to remove).
+I recommend making adjustments to the bolt guide outside of the marker body.
+This will make it easier to view the shaft's length, and will also help to avoid any problems with lodging the threaded backplate into the body.

 Stock length

-When you find your new length, drop in the 14/70 o-ring behind the shaft then screw on the lock screw with your 7/32" allen wrench.
-Screw it in as tight as possible however be careful not to accidentally change the shaft position when you do.
-In some cases you may find it necessary to screw the length of the guide a little short to compensate for when you lock it into position and accidentally screw it out a little more in the process.
-This sometimes happens, but isn't always an issue.
+When you find your new shaft length, drop in the 14/70 o-ring behind the shaft then install the rear lock screw using a 7/32" allen key.
+Screw it in as tight as possible however be careful not to accidentally change the shaft position tightening.
+In some cases, you may figure out a way to screw the length of the shaft slightly short, to compensate for the lock screw pushing it forward.
+This is sometimes an issue, but not always (depends on the friction fit between parts).

 Screw the bolt guide into the Shocker body as normal then test it out.
 If you are still unable to lower your velocity far enough, remove the bolt guide and screw the shaft in a bit further.
 If you experience problems removing the lock screw, use a large pair of pliers or channel-lock pliers to grasp the exposed depression, marked in this rendering: